Calculate How Much You Can Save, and Which Programs You May Qualify for in 59 Seconds Online

 This does not, however, mean that you should ignore a letter from the IRS.
 Sometimes, notices you may receive are letting you know that there is a problem with your tax returns, that you owe back taxes or penalties, or that you are subject to collections on your debts.
 Thus, these letters can be scary, confusing, and stressful to receive.

 The first thing to do is look for the section of the letter that instructs your next steps to take.
 The second thing to do is immediately seek help from a tax professional like Instant Tax Solutions.
-Our experienced tax professionals are familiar with the various types of letters, demands, and notices the IRS issues, and we know how to respond.
+Our experienced Houston tax relief lawyers are familiar with the various types of letters, demands, and notices the IRS issues, and we know how to respond.

 If you feel confused and scared about an IRS letter, you are not alone.
 Thousands of people like you get such letters every year.
 That is why we are here.
 Just reach out to us for a free, no-obligation consultation and let us help you understand where to go next and even resolve the situation with the IRS to get you back on track.
 Just call us today at (888) 921-3781 or reach out online to schedule your appointment today.